markonoo/astrovela-app/IMPLEMENTATION_READINESS_REPORT.md

 2. **Stripe clarification** - Document that Stripe is optional for MVP
 3. **Email implementation** - Specification exists, just needs implementation

 **Verdict:** The repository is **exceptionally well-prepared**.
 An autonomous agent can begin implementation immediately with high confidence.
-The companion app is not just planned—it's **fully implemented** and ready for testing/deployment.
+The aura app is not just planned—it's **fully implemented** and ready for testing/deployment.

 ---